 By planning ahead, you can get the medical care that you want, avoid any unnecessary suffering, and relieve caregivers of decision-making burdens during moments of crisis or grief.
 These directives also help reduce confusion or disagreement about the choices you would wish for people to make on your behalf.
 Unexpected end-of-life situations can happen at any age, so it's important for adults of all ages to prepare these documents.

-In the latter case, the Grupp Law Firm’s attorney will step you through the process of drawing up a living will.
+In the latter case, GLF’s attorney will step you through the process of drawing up a living will.
 We work with your concerns and priorities to compose a written, legal document that spells out the medical treatments you would and would not want to be used to keep you alive, as well as other judgments such as pain management or organ donation.

 In determining your wishes, the Firm places your values first.
 These arrangements involve your input and our professional expertise and that of our staff to ensure your peace of mind and optimum care.
-If you or your loved one are seeking medical directives or advice regarding these, contact the Grupp Law Firm today!
+If you or your loved one are seeking medical directives or advice regarding these, contact The Grupp Law Firm, PLLC today!